-Supporting Calgary's ability to create new business investment opportunities and diversifying the economy are key drivers for our service.
+Supporting Calgary's ability to create new business investment opportunities and diversifying the economy are key drivers for our service .
 The economic spinoffs are significant with increases to the non-residential tax base, business diversification and job creation, which all help to benefit Calgary's economy.
 Our customers require a variety of land types and sizes in a range of locations and land uses to meet their business objectives.
 We ensure all land parcels are made available for sale to the public and are offered at competitive market prices.
-We also offer post-transaction client support; a unique feature in the industry, well-used by our customers.
+We also offer post-transaction client support; a unique feature in the industry, well-used by our customers .
 Our planning and sales teams offer customized solutions to support a customer's building approvals process.

-Gross Industrial Sales Revenue

-Permanent Jobs Created

-Additional NonRes Tax Base Contribution

-Private Investment in Industrial Land

-2018 Budgeted Gross Operating Expenditures Funding Breakdown (\$ Millions)

-Tax-Support

-Revenue

-Internal Recoveries \$0 M

-Service Cost Ratio TBD

-Gross operating budget and the service cost ratio may include internal recoveries that are also included in other services gross operating budget.

-- -Development of serviced land ready for building development (\$6,000) - -Land sales (\$40,000)
+\$40 M Gross Industrial Sales Revenue 350 Permanent Jobs Created \$3.4 M Additional NonRes Tax Base Contribution \$26.5 M Private Investment in Industrial Land 2018 Budgeted Gross Operating Expenditures Funding Breakdown (\$ Millions) Tax-Support \$5 M \$0 M Service Cost Ratio TBD Revenue Internal Recoveries \$41 M Gross operating budget and the service cost ratio may include internal recoveries that A Well Run City are also included in other services gross operating budget.
+What the service includes -Development of serviced land ready for building development (\$6,000) -Land sales (\$40,000) A Healthy and Green City A City that Moves A City of Safe and A Prosperous City Key Capital Investments -Industrial parks -Transit oriented development -Strategic redevelopment -Business and office parks

-- -Industrial parks

-- -Transit oriented development

-- -Strategic redevelopment

-- -Business and office parks
+What we've heard and service outlook

+What we heard: Research & Engagement Results